By John Jarvis

 A picture is worth a thousand words…

-John Jarvis is an executive vice president of Hughes Marino, a global corporate real estate advisory firm that specializes in representing tenants and buyers.
+John Jarvis is a managing director at Hughes Marino, a global corporate real estate advisory firm that specializes in representing tenants and buyers.
 Contact John at 1-844-662-6635 or john@hughesmarino.com to learn more.